bhargavsp/sonarQube/README.md

 ## in real time which IP we configure in the pom.xml file to configure the sonarqube
 We use the private IP address instead of the public IP address

+## how to generate the sonarQube token to access it in pom.xml apart from giving username and password
+You can generate new tokens at User > My Account > Security

 ## commands in sonar
 |command|usage|
 |:---:|:---:|